RazaGR/channel-challenge/README.md

 - [x] Error Handling - just some basic stuff
 - [x] Refactoring & Optimizing
 - [x] Write Tests - just some basic stuff, could add more if required.
-- [ ] Testing
+- [x] Testing
 - [x] Dockerize

 ## Known Issues

-- [ ] In JSON response of Finnhub there are duplicate entries of same currency symbol, Only difference in the map is Volume value, I am just grabbing one
+- [ ] In JSON response of Finnhub there are duplicate entries of same currency symbol, Only difference in the map is Volume value
 - [ ] When running multiple currencies, sometimes websocket is sending multiple streams in less then a second, which is causing window size to fill quickly, if we need to, I can change this to time instead of data value.